ReduxFlakes/website/src/index.md

 layout: base
 hero:
   description: Software developer and designer from Portugal
-date: 2024-11-11T09:25:31.000Z
 ---

 ## Welcome

-I'm ReduxFlakes (or reduc for close friends), I'm a developer and design from Portugal that focuses on privacy, simplicity, and performance.
+I'm ReduxFlakes (or reduc for close friends), I'm a developer and designer from Portugal that focuses on privacy, simplicity, and performance.
 This is my personal website where I talk about various things from life, ongoing projects, musics, and resource & guides.
 [Learn more about me](/about)

 > Remember a personal site is never finished, so expect things not working or returing not found ;)